jedisct1/libsodium-signcryption/README.md

 - `info`: this describes the context in which a message was sent.
 Signature verification will fail if the context expected by the verifier doesn't match the one the signature was origially created for.
 - `shared_key`: a shared secret key, used for encryption.

+## Source code

+- The `src/tbsbr` directory contains the main source code, with the scheme implemented using the BLAKE2b hash function and the Ristretto255 group.
+- As an alternative, the `src/tbsbe` directory contains an version using the standard edwards25519 encoding.

+The API decription below assumes the `tbsbr` version is being used, but both versions have the exact same API with a different prefix.

 ## Key pair creation

 ```c